SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 Excel Services also has a Web service.
 You can use Excel Web Services to load workbooks, set values in cells and ranges, refresh external data connections, calculate worksheets, and extract calculated results (including cell values, the entire calculated workbook, or a snapshot of the workbook).
-In SharePoint 2013, you can also save, save a copy, and participate in collaborative editing sessions by using Excel Web Services.
+In SharePoint, you can also save, save a copy, and participate in collaborative editing sessions by using Excel Web Services.
 > **Note:**
 > For more information about snapshots, see  [How to: Get an Entire Workbook or a Snapshot](how-to-get-an-entire-workbook-or-a-snapshot.md).